Tech-Matrix/Animefy/README.md

 # Animefy
+A discord bot to animefy or cartoonize your images.
 Developers : Srinivasa Raghavan S , Abhijnya , Jaaswin D Kotian

 Download both the files into a folder